1-d Ising model using Kronecker sum and Kronecker product: 1-d Ising model

 \section{1-d Ising model}

-The Hamiltonian of Ising model is given by $H = -j\;\sum _{\langle ik \rangle}S_{i}S_{k}$, where $\langle ik \rangle$ imply sum over neighboring spins and $j$ is a constant\cite{baxter2007exactly}.
-In the Ising interaction, we consider spin-lattice and each spin interacts only with its neighboring spin by a product type interaction. \\ \textbf{Case 1.
+In the Ising interaction, we consider spin-lattice and each spin interacts only with its neighboring spin by a product type interaction.
+Hamiltonian of the Ising model is given by $H = -j\;\sum _{\langle ik \rangle}S_{i}S_{k}$, where $\langle ik \rangle$ represents sum over neighboring spins and $j$ is a coupling constant \cite{baxter2007exactly}.
+In the following, we consider various configurations and provide a prescription to find the partition function employing Kronecker sum and product. \\ \textbf{Case 1.
 1-d open-chain}

-Suppose we consider 3 spins as shown in Fig. 1.
-The Hamiltonian for this system is given by:
+Consider a three spins chain as shown in the Fig. 1.
+The Hamiltonian for this system is given by

-This is a situation in which the spin-$S_{2}$ is a common term between $S_{1}$ and $S_{3}$.
-It is not obvious to write this interaction in terms of Kronecker product and Kronecker sum.
-Let's look at the microstates of this system in terms of arrows:
+Here, the spin $S_{2}$ is a common term between $S_{1}$ and $S_{3}$.
+It is not immediately obvious how to write this interaction in terms of Kronecker product and Kronecker sum.
+One observes the microstates of this system as

-We can see that for the above Hamiltonian, the two terms - $S_{1}S_{2}$ and $S_{2}S_{3}$ can only take values: +1 and -1.
-Moreover if we fix the values of $S_{1}$ and $S_{2}$, then it is the value of $S_{3}$ that decides whether the term $S_{2}S_{3}$ is +1 or -1.
-We can replace arrows by corresponding values, to get-
+It is evident that for the Hamiltonian given by (\ref{threespins}), the two terms, $S_{1}S_{2}$ and $S_{2}S_{3}$ can only take values +1 and -1.
+Moreover, it is the value of $S_{3}$ which determines the product term $S_{2}S_{3}$, for specific choices of the values of $S_{1}$ and $S_{2}$.
+Therefore, the microstates in (\ref{micro1}) is equivalent to the following,